v-iinh/audio-transcription/README.md

 # Self Driving Car

-This is my first project involving AI.
-While following FCC's guide on making an AI car, I improved upon it by making the program interactive and customizable by the user, whereas it can only be edited in the source code originally.
+This is my first project involving AI while following FCC's guide, in order to explore programming neural networks.
+I improved upon it by making the program interactive and customizable by the user, whereas it can only be edited in the source code originally.

 ## Acknowledgements